Olivier-FONTAINE/Data-challenges/202212-365_Learning/README.md

 -	In the exam info table, there are a lot of missing values for the exam category.
 It could be interesting to know which exams are course/career track exam vs practice exam.
 We might infer those category by relating exam completion date with course watched in the days preceding the exam.
 -	Students generally convert after 2 weeks after entering the platform (this assumption was also provided in the guided instructions).
 ![Subscriptions x days after registration](images/Subscriptions_after_number_of_days_after_registration.png?raw=true "Subscriptions x days after registration")

+## Data modeling & ML-ready dataset building

+From the last insight, I decided to build the ML-ready dataset based on student registration and their behavior for the next 14 days.
+The target variable being the Boolean “subscribed” during this 14 days period.

+## Choice of evaluation metric

+As I get eventually a very imbalanced classification (6% who subscribed/94% who did not subscribe), I have to choose the right evaluation metric.
+Accuracy should not be used as any naïve algorithm that would predict “100% student did not subscribe” would get around a 94% accuracy…

+I used the recall metric instead.
+I could have used other metrics for imbalanced dataset such as imbalanced accuracy, F1 or F2 score.
+Recall is the fraction of subscribed students that are successfully retrieved (TP/(TP+FN)).

+The other tricks for imbalanced classification to preserve the same ratio of the target variable in different sets are:
+-	stratified splits for train/test split
+-	stratified K fold for validation

+## Model building

+I evaluated 4 classifiers:
+-	Logistic regression
+-	KNN
+-	Random Forest
+-	LightGBM

+## Final comments

+What I could have done (if time permits):
+-	During EDA, I haven’t performed any hypothesis testing.
+-	During preprocessing,
+-	Oversampling

+I am wondering if 365 Data Science experiment A/B testing: does gamifications increased engagements and then subscriptions?